Where you live makes a big difference.

 Having enough money to live comfortably in your golden years is probably the biggest concern when it comes to retirement.
 When you have a fixed income, you want to live within your means, and being able to deal with fluctuating prices and rising costs of living.
 Personal finance site WalletHub reports that about 68% of workers are somewhat confident they will have enough money to retire comfortably, and only 21% of workers are very confident.
 Adding to that, more than half of the people surveyed expect to retire after the age of 65 and three-quarters expect to work after retiring.

 Where you live can make a lot of difference as some cities and states are a little bit easier on retirees than others.
-WalletHub recently released their 2024 Best and Worst Places to Retire report, which looked the retiree-friendliness of more than 180 cities across 45 key metrics like adjusted cost of living, taxpayer-friendliness, annual cost of in-home services, number of recreation and senior centers per capita, share of popular aged 65 or older, mild weather, and doctors and health care facilities per residents.
+WalletHub recently released their 2024 Best and Worst Places to Retire report, which looked at the retiree-friendliness of more than 180 cities across 45 key metrics like adjusted cost of living, taxpayer-friendliness, annual cost of in-home services, number of recreation and senior centers per capita, share of popular aged 65 or older, mild weather, and doctors and health care facilities per residents.

 Wyoming Fall Color